-Three letters of recommendation including one from a superior and a subordinate are required in addition to a current vita or resume.
+Two letters of recommendation including one from a superior and a subordinate are required in addition to a current vita or resume.
 Applicants should request official transcripts (one copy of each) documenting bachelor's degree and all graduate level coursework attempted be sent directly to the School of Graduate Studies from the credit-granting institution.
 All applicants must submit official Graduate Record Examination (GRE) scores.

-The screening committee will evaluate the GRE scores, the transcripts, vita or resume, and letters of recommendation of each applicant to determine the candidates that will be invited to campus for interviews.
+The screening committee will evaluate the GRE scores, transcripts, vita or resume, and letters of recommendation of each applicant to determine the candidates that will be invited to campus for interviews.

-At the campus interview, applicants will be given a writing prompt and asked to write on a given topic.
+At the interview, applicants will be given a writing prompt and asked to write on a given topic.
 Applicants will also be asked to present a professional portfolio that highlights their leadership and professional accomplishments with an emphasis on data and results.
-The presentation should be approximately 30 minutes in length and may be presented via electronic format, video format, notebook configuration, or any combination of the aforementioned.